Byte0Bard/BG3-Equipment-Generator/README.md

 - Can apply materials to individual objects within the .GR2 mesh file.
 - Can input material UUIDs from the game.
 - Can generate weapons, shields, underwear, camp clothing, instruments, and edit stats.

+My Ko-Fi is https://ko-fi.com/bytebard if you like this software and wish to support me!